THAMS-COOL/UserManagementApp/README.md

 // To Store the password -- Used BCrypt
 // To store token -- Used UUID (Instead of JWT)

+Token Confirmation: // Once the token is confirmed, the user is enabled and can Login into the application

+localhost:9091/api/v1/registration/confirm?token=b02fa8cc-4720-4b7e-9594-e7c7639169be Method: GET

 GET all the users